 We are outsourcing the administration function of our profit-sharing and 401(k) plans.
 What start-up/conversion expenses can we pay through the plan assets?

-I have a question in regard to the IRS guidance on participant loans with a leave of absence.
-It looks as though the final procedures state: If a suspension is permitted, the plan loan must be repaid (beginning at the end of the suspension) no later than the latest date on which the loan when originated could have been repaid.
+Regarding the IRS guidance on participant loans with a leave of absence, the final procedures state: If a suspension is permitted, the plan loan must be repaid (beginning at the end of the suspension) no later than the latest date on which the loan when originated could have been repaid.
 Thus the loan payments cannot go beyond five years, assuming the loan is not for a residence.
 I have a participant who takes out a loan for two years, makes payments for one year, then goes on a LOA for a year.
-When he returns to work, he has up to three years to pay off the loan.
+When he returns to work, I think he has up to three years to pay off the loan.
 Is this interpretation correct?
-Please advise.

 We are in the process of preparing a proposal to handle the administration of a multiple-employer plan operated by a leasing firm.
 Please answer the following questions, as they will greatly affect the pricing of our proposal.